PTSD From Car Accidents

 Filing a Personal Injury Claim After Your Car Crash

-If you suffered PTSD or some other injury/illness in a car crash, a personal injury lawyer in your area can help you file your legal claim.
+If you suffered PTSD or some other injury or illness in a car crash, a personal injury lawyer in your area can help you file your legal claim.
 The first step in the claims-filing process is for your lawyer to send a complete settlement demand package and letter to the insurance company adjuster handling your claim.

 The demand package will also include copies of pertinent medical or mental health treatment records, police reports, eyewitness statements, and a victim impact statement.
 In car accident cases where the accident victim claims PTSD, a victim impact statement becomes important because it explains the overall effect the accident had on the person’s life and well-being.